callahanchris/china-map/README.md

 # China Map

 This is a small side project I put together with the goal of making an interactive JavaScript map of China.
-The map is a [jVectorMap](http://jvectormap.com/), and the data comes from the Wikipedia articles on each Chinese province.
+The map is a [jVectorMap](http://jvectormap.com/), and the data comes from the Wikipedia articles on each region in China.

 Visit [amapofchina.herokuapp.com](http://amapofchina.herokuapp.com/) to see it in action!